 Hemlock woolly adelgid

 Hemlock woolly adelgid (Adelges tsugae), or HWA, is an invasive insect that is a serious pest in eastern North America, damaging and killing eastern North American hemlock species.
 It was found in isolated locations in Etobicoke, ON in 2012 and in Niagara Gorge, ON in 2013, with subsequent finds in 2014 and 2015.
 All infested trees were removed and the adelgid is not yet known to be established in Ontario.
-Hemlock woolly adelgid was found in several counties in southwestern Nova Scotia in 2017.
+Hemlock woolly adelgid was found in several counties in southwestern Nova Scotia in 2017 and is considered established there.
 Because it is difficult to detect, HWA could be be established in other regions as well.
 Be on the lookout, early detection allows more options for mitigating the insect's impact.

 Hemlock woolly adelgid is native to Asia, and established in western North America prior to the last glacial period; it is not a significant pest in either of these regions.
 First detected in eastern North America in the 1950's, the eastern HWA population originated from southern Japan, and is now established from New York and New England through to Georgia.
 The adelgid has no effective natural enemies in eastern North America to help keep its population under control.